VBA code Command Line Compilation

 Example: -trial=3

--nag_once_aday – This switch enables showing trial or freemium message once day only.
-This switch doesn’t have any value to be assigned and should be used with -trial or
+– This switch enables showing trial or freemium message once day only.
+Markedly, there is no value to assign to this switch.
+This switch should be used with -trial

 Example: -trial_nag_delay=10